Vaux-de-Cernay Abbey

-History
+Abbey

-The abbey was founded in 1118 when Simon de Neauffle and his wife Eve donated the land for this foundation to the monks of Savigny Abbey, in order to have a monastery built in honour of the Mother of God and Saint John the Baptist.
-Vital, Abbot of Savigny, accepted their offer, and sent a group of monks under the direction of Arnaud, who became their first abbot.
+The abbey was founded in 1118 when Simon de Neauffle and his wife Eve donated land to the monks of Savigny Abbey to endow a monastery in honour of the Virgin Mary and Saint John the Baptist.
+Vital, Abbot of Savigny accepted their gift and sent a group of monks under the direction of Arnaud, who became their first abbot.
 Besides the founders, others of the nobility came to the aid of the new Savigniac community.

-As soon as the abbey was well established, many postulants were admitted, thus making possible in 1137 the foundation of Le Breuil-Benoît Abbey in the Diocese of Evreux.
+As soon as the abbey was well established, many postulants were admitted, thus making possible in 1137 the foundation of Le Breuil-Benoît Abbey in the Diocese of Évreux.
 In 1148 Vaux-de-Cernay, together with the entire Congregation of Savigny, entered the Order of Cîteaux and became an affiliation of Clairvaux Abbey.
 From this time on they prospered, building a church in the simple Cistercian style.
-Over time, additional buildings were constructed, as well as a mill, and a fish farm.
+The tomb of Simon and his wife was placed in front of the altar of the abbey church, on the left.
+Over time, additional buildings were constructed, as well as a mill and a fish farm.

-Abbots

 Many of its abbots became well known.
 Andrew, the fourth, died as Bishop of Arras.
 Guy of Vaux-de-Cernay, the sixth, was delegated by the General Chapter to accompany the Fourth Crusade in 1203.
 Three years later he was one of the principal figures in the Albigensian Crusade, which fought against the Cathars.
 In recognition of his service he was made Bishop of Carcassonne (1211) and is commemorated in the Cistercian Menology.
 His nephew Peter of Vaux-de-Cernay, also a monk of the abbey, accompanied him on this crusade, and left a chronicle of the Cathars and the war against them.

-It was under Thomas, Peter's successor, that Porrois Abbey, a Cistercian nunnery, later renamed the Abbey of Port-Royal, was founded and placed under the direction of the abbots of Vaux-de-Cernay.
-The ninth abbot, Thibault de Marley (1235–47), a descendant of the Montmorency family, was canonized.
+Under Thomas, Peter's successor, Porrois Abbey, a Cistercian nunnery later renamed the Abbey of Port-Royal, was founded and placed under the direction of the abbots of Vaux-de-Cernay.
+The ninth abbot, Theobald of Marly (1235–47), a descendant of the Montmorency family, was canonized in 1297.
+During his time as abbot, in 1240, King Louis IX (Saint Louis) visited the abbey on pilgrimage with his queen, Margaret of Provence, who had been unable to have children; the couple's eleven subsequent children were attributed to the water from the spring-fed well serving the abbey, which consequently became a place of pilgrimage.